 The drug development process is a long journey, beginning with drug discovery, moving through nonclinical and clinical studies, and ultimately culminating in regulatory approval.
-With many steps in between, each as important as the next, there are multiple factors regarding development strategy and approach that must be considered at the earliest stages.
+With many steps in between, each as important as the next, multiple factors regarding development strategy and approach must be considered at the earliest stages.
 This blog post offers advice for avoiding major pitfalls.

 What can go wrong?
 Take a look.

 The drug development process can be broken down into three main disciplines: chemistry, manufacturing, and control (CMC); nonclinical; and clinical.
 CMC programs include drug substance manufacturing process scale-up, stability testing, early formulation development, and, later on, manufacturing process validation, among other considerations.
 Nonclinical programs include (but are not limited to) method development and validation, pharmacokinetic studies, in vivo efficacy studies, safety pharmacology, IND-enabling toxicology studies, and long-term studies, when appropriate.
 A clinical program consists of the three main phases that evaluate the safety and efficacy of a drug in human subjects and patients.